Graph and wreath products of cellular automata: -cancellation and unique visits

 This is easily seen to imply that the set of all $g \in G$ such that $g \cdot x \in P_i$ forms a finite union of arithmetic progressions with a bounded period (over all of $X$).
 Since this happens for all $i = 1, \dots, n$, the subshift factor given by the partition is uniformly periodic, thus not faithful. \end{proof}

-In particular, for infinite $\Z$-subshifts, as well as faithful $\Z$-actions commuting with subshifts (on any group), faithfulness is equivalent to $A$ithfulness for any nontrivial $A$ (for the latter class this follows from e.g.\ \cite{MeSa19}).
+In particular, for $\Z$-subshifts, faithfulness (which is equivalent to infiniteness) is equivalent to not having $A$-cancellation for any nontrivial $A$.

+Also, it is shown in \cite{MeSa19} that for $\Z$-actions commuting with $G$-subshifts on any group $G$ (i.e.\ $\Z$-actions of automorphisms of subshifts), faithfulness of the $\Z$-action is equivalent to faithfulness of the subshift factor given by the partition giving $G$-expansivity.
+We conclude that also for $\Z$-actions that are automorphisms of a $G$-subshift, faithfulness is equivalent to not having $A$-cancellation for any nontrivial $A$.

-\begin{question} For which pairs $(G,A)$ does there exist a faithful $G$-subshift which is not $A$ithful? \end{question}
+\begin{question} For which pairs $(G,A)$ does there exist a faithful $G$-subshift which has $A$-cancellation? \end{question}

-Apart from $G = \Z$, we do not know the answer for any $(G,A)$.
-We next show that the Ledrappier subshift is $A$ithful $A = \Z_2$, even though (by definition) it admits a cancelling pattern over $\Z_2$.
-(In fact, it is $A$ithful for all nontrivial $A$.)
+We do not know any faithful expansive actions of $\Z^d$ which have $A$-cancellation.
+We next show that the Ledrappier subshift does not have $A$-cancellation for $A = \Z_2$, even though (by definition) it admits a cancelling pattern over $\Z_2$.
+(In fact, it can be shown to not have $A$-cancellation for any nontrivial $A$.)

 \begin{example} Consider the Ledrappier subshift

 and let $A = \Z_2$.
 Let $\theta : X \to \Hom(\Z_2,B)$ be any continuous function for $B$ an abelian group.
 We may assume $B = \Z_2^d$ for some $d$, and then $|\Hom(\Z_2, B)| = 2^d$.
 The map $\theta$ is then determined by $d$ and by a partition $(C_v)_{v \in B}$.